codemirror/website/site/examples/config/index.md

 extension tree produced by some plugin may use its own compartments to dynamically en- or disable some extensions.

-If you just need to dynamically change the value of some known facet, it is preferable to use [computed facets](##state.Facet.compute) instead of reconfiguration, since those are more efficient and easier to keep track of (they are a form of derived state, rather than adding new fundamental state).
+If you just need to dynamically derive the value of some facet from other aspects of the state, it is preferable to use [computed facets](##state.Facet.compute) instead of reconfiguration, since those are more efficient and easier to keep track of (they are a form of derived state, rather than adding new fundamental state).

 But if you have something like an extension that wants to conditionally enable another extension, locally declaring a